undergrad-partner-school

 Being a member of a student organization will make you connect better with your fellow students and enjoy your college years more.

 This school has 54 open-membership student organizations you can participate in.
-The most popular student organization is Forestry Club, followed by African-American Student Association and SkillsUSA.
+The student organization that has the biggest membership is Forestry Club, followed by African-American Student Association and SkillsUSA.
 Other popular student organizations at this school are Health Occupations Students of America (HOSA) and Student Government Association.

 Student Services

-At Pensacola State College, there are many amenities required for a pleasant and safe life on campus.
+Pensacola State College provides a number of services crucial for a pleasant and secure life on campus.

-There are 24-hour emergency phone and alarm devices.
-There is a 24-hour security patrol.
-The late-night transport/escort service is available.
+24/7 emergency phone and alarm devices are available.
+There is a round-the-clock security patrol.
+The after-hours transportation/escort service is available.

 In addition, other services like Veteran's Affairs are available to the students of Pensacola State College.

-All in all, campus life at Pensacola State College is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Pensacola State College is rich and vibrant and provides everything most students need.

 Career Services